 Leader Within: Self-Acceptance and Self-Authority

-We all recognize change begins inside ourselves, but it’s easy to forget this basic premise during the intensity of our regular workdays.
-Agile leadership starts with being a Leader Within: revisiting the basic truth that you are not broken (meaning there’s nothing to fix) and you are free to release your energy, imagination, creativity, and intelligence.
+We all recognize change begins inside ourselves, but it is easy to forget this basic premise during the intensity of our regular workdays.
+Agile leadership starts with being a “leader within”: revisiting the basic truth that you are not broken (meaning there is nothing to fix) and are free to release your energy, imagination, creativity, and intelligence.
 In return, you find your world expanding and growing, finding fulfillment in more everyday experiences.

 Leader in Front: Connection and Direction